 Is it any good?

-Families can talk about Jane's challenges as she grows up and navigates her social world.
+Families can talk about Jane's challenges as she grows up and navigates her social world in Jane and the Dragon.
 Have you ever had to pick sides among friends?
 What caused the problem?
 What was your solution?

 Younger kids can also talk about the show's plot points.
 What happened in this episode?
 What did the characters learn?